agosmou/go-auth/README.md

 Based on the jetBrains [article](https://www.jetbrains.com/guide/go/tutorials/authentication-for-go-apps/auth/)

+Extended it to include "httpOnly cookie with token" auth

 Note:
 - specify the "localhost:8080" host in the .Run(), otherwise youll have to deal with the windows firewall notification every time you run the app since it will be running on 0.0.0.0:8080